ximfect/ximfect.github.io/howto/build.md

     ```sh
     git clone https://github.com/ximfect/ximfect.git
-    cd ximfect/src
+    cd ximfect
     ```

 2. Install dependecies

     ```sh
+    cd src
     go get ./...
     ```

 3. Finally build ximfect

     ```sh
+    # this assumes you're in the `src` folder
+    cd ..\testing

-    # On Unix:
+    # Windows
-    go build -o ../ximfect
+    py -3 build.py

-    # On Windows:
+    # Linux
-    go build -o ..\ximfect.exe
+    python3 build.py
     ```

-    Alternatively, you can use the more automated build script (Windows only):
+    This script will automatically output a binary in the 'testing' folder.
+    In case you can't run the resulting executable and you're on Linux, try using `chmod` to allow the file to be executed:

     ```sh
-    cd ..\testing
-    build-test
+    chmod +x ./ximfect
     ```

-    This will automatically increment the build number and regenerate the `src/tool/const.go` file to contain the new build information.
-It is recommended that you only use this if you're making contributions to ximfect.